-Romania: ANRE takes measures to reduce the impact of price volatility on suppliers of last resort10.
-April 2017. / SEE Energy News
+Romania: ANRE takes measures to reduce the impact of price volatility on suppliers of last resort, SEE Energy News

 The Romanian Energy Regulatory Authority ANRE introduced changes of the methodology for calculating tariffs that suppliers of last resort apply to consumers due to the situation in which suppliers of last resort found themselves during January and February.